 More on Le Bon Pain, below...

-Back in the day, it seemed that tasty croissants could only be found twenty minutes away in St. Martin.
+Like finding water in the desert, back in the early 2000's "good bread" was hard to find in Anguilla.
+It seemed that tasty croissants and crispy baguettes could only be found twenty minutes away in St. Martin.

 Nevertheless, we put our car in park, shrugged our shoulders, and thought "it wouldn't hurt to try..."

 My sister and mom snagged a table on Le Bon Pain's cozy, little deck, while my Dad and I went to get the goods.
 We placed our order with the head baker and owner himself, Bernard...

 He moved to Anguilla from France many moons ago, seeking a slower way of life.
 In the process he found a beautiful wife, Yvonne and began a bakery... and a family.

 As my Dad and I entered the bakery, a great hope arose.
 My Dad started speaking French to Bernard.
 Yippee!
 The French know how to make bread.

 Genuine smells of a serious bread maker wafted through the air.
 French bakers!
 Would Bernard and Benjamin be able to live up to our high expectations?

 I think our expressions tell the rest of that story!

 Let me just say, these croissants were better than any we had eaten on our day trips to St. Martin.
 And that's saying a lot.
 They were to die for!
 Flaky on the outside, warm and moist on the inside... everything a good croissant should be.